ilynet-0302/chat_assistant-main/README.md

 # Chat Assistant Application

-A full-stack demo chat assistant with user registration, login, session management, and LLM-driven automation tools.
-Built with Spring Boot (Java) and a simple HTML/JS frontend.
-Integrates with a local Ollama LLM server for advanced automation.
+A full-stack demo chat assistant with user registration, login, session management, and robust OpenAI function-calling for backend automation tools.
+Built with Spring Boot (Java), a simple HTML/JS frontend, and integrates with OpenAI's GPT models via the OpenAI Java SDK.

 ---

 ## Features
 - User registration and login (with session handling)
-- Chat interface with LLM integration
+- Chat interface with LLM integration (OpenAI GPT)
 - Login info panel and logout button
-- Advanced backend tools for registration, login, password change, user listing, and account deletion (exposed for LLM/API automation)
+- Backend tools for registration, login, password change, user listing, and account deletion (exposed for LLM/API automation)
+- All tool-calling is handled via OpenAI's function-calling API for reliability and scalability

 ---